autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/02-supp-waitset.md

 ```

 Also you can verify that there are messages in multiple Subscription Queues in advance.
-If your code needs to proceed after several types of messages got together, using `rclcpp::WaitSet` is prefarable.
+If your code needs to proceed after several types of messages got together, using `rclcpp::WaitSet` is preferable.

 ```c++
       auto wait_result = wait_set_.wait(std::chrono::milliseconds(0));